What is Hoarse?

 - Toxicity and poisoning

-Observing other signs, symptoms, and situation will help you determine the cause of your dog’s hoarse sounds, whether from excessive barking or due to an underlying medical condition.
+Observing other signs will help you determine the cause of your dog’s hoarse sounds, whether from excessive barking or due to an underlying medical condition.

 Why Hoarse Occurs in Dogs